+A: The directions on the bottle or instruction card are all you will need.
 Make sure the surface is completely free of any previously used 'protectants' . . . that greasy stuff!
-New or silicone coated tires will need 2-4 weeks of drive time and a few cleaning to get silicone, waxes, solvents, etc out and off of side tire sidewalls.
-Beyond this important first step, simply wipe on, not rub, to a cool and clean surface.
+New or silicone-coated tires will need 2-4 weeks of drive time and a few cleanings to get all of the silicone, waxes, solvents, etc. off.
+Beyond this important first step, simply wipe (do not rub) onto a cool and clean surface.

 If you want to renew the treatment on your tires, simply give the tires a hard wash with tire cleaner and/or 20% ammonia mixed into a general cleaner or water.

 A: Removal of protectants is possible.

 Q: Why is applying typical 'protectants' a bad idea?

 A: Well, how to keep this brief.... so called protectants are mainly water, glycol (antifreeze), and sand (silica).
 To make this combo work requires emulsification.
 Silica has UV reflective values and is harmless.
 It's the emulsifier(s) and the glycol that are the bad bits!